tijmenvangulik/ErgometerJS/README.md

 ## Simple Cordova

+Use cordova when you want to write a mobile app using html5.

 [demos/simplecordova](demos/simplecordova/README.md)

 ## Electron

+Use this when you want tow write a desktop app using html 5

 [demos/simple_electron](demos/simple_electron/README.md)

 ## Record an replay

+Record and replay the blue tooth communication.
+Handy for debuging without having to row on an ergometer.

 [demos/recording](demos/recording/README.md)

 ## Ionic 2

+Popular GUI frame work for writing hml5 apps for mobile apps.
+Since it is html 5 the app is re-usable in web or electron.

 [demos/ionic_test](demos/ionic_test/README.md)

 ## React native

+Write mobile apps using native components in react using javascript.

 [demos/react_native](demos/react_native/README.md)